 Most home health agencies have an average score, which is 3-3½ stars.
 If an agency’s Quality of Patient Care Star Rating is below 3-3½, it performed below average compared to other home health providers.
 If an agency scores above 3-3½ stars, it performed above average.

-The Quality of Patient Care Star Rating is based on these eight quality measures:
+The Quality of Patient Care Star Rating is based on these seven quality measures:

 - Timely initiation of patient care